getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

 dashboards            Duplicate dashboards from the origin instance to the destination
                       instance.
-Skips any dashboard widget whose visualization was not moved using the `visualizations` command. alerts                Duplicate alert definitions from the origin instance to the destination instance.
+Skips any dashboard widget whose visualization was not moved using the `visualizations` command. destinations          Create stubs of your origin alert destinations in your destination instance alerts                Duplicate alert definitions from the origin instance to the destination instance.
 Skips alerts that point to queries that were not migrated by the `queries` command.
 Run the `destinations` command first.